MileHacker Logo

 Farm Visits Limited

-Opportunities for farm visits or interacting with food producers may exist in surrounding rural areas.
+Opportunities for farm visits or interacting with food producers might be present in surrounding rural areas.
 These offer insights into where local ingredients originate.

 Glimpse into Sourcing